A constrained optimization approach to nonlinear system identification through simulation error minimization: Extensions to error-in-variables and state-space models

-} This section examines the application of the proposed approach to the identification of state-space models.
-We formulate the identification problem as the equality-constrained optimization problem:

-where $\mathcal{M}_1$ and $\mathcal{M}_2$ represent the models for the state and output equations, respectively.
-This problem formulation is highly versatile and encompasses linear systems, gray-box models, recurrent neural networks, and neural state-space models.

-{Problem \eqref{opt_nnss_train} features $n(N-1)$ optimization variables.} Since, in general, $p < n$ (i.e., there are fewer outputs than states), this value exceeds the NIO counterpart $p(N-n)$.
-For this reason, input-output models are computationally preferable when employing a constrained optimization approach.
-Furthermore, as shown in the next section on numerical examples, input-output models exhibit a lower susceptibility to overfitting compared {to state-space ones.}
+Problem \eqref{opt_nnss_train} involves $n(N-1)$ optimization variables.
+Since, for many practical cases $p < n$, i.e., there are fewer outputs than states, this value is greater than the NIO counterpart $p(N-n)$.
+For this reason, input-output models are computationally preferable when using a constrained optimization approach.
+Furthermore, as shown in the numerical example of Section~\ref{sec:exampl_mimo}, input-output models are less prone to overfitting than state-space models.